 For more information see here.

-What are the steps for selling a property in probate?
+What are the steps for selling a probate property?

 There are several steps involved with selling a probate property which we have outlined below.